Sometimes painting steel or using stainless steel is not good enough. You need material that has 100% chemical resistance – Fiberstrut.

 Fiberstrut has been used for many years on chemical dosing skids for chemicals such as sodium hypochlorite, sulphuric acid, fluorosilicic acid, hydrochloric acid, gas chlorine and chlorine dioxide.
 Fiberstrut has been successfully used in thousands of applications throughout the world.
 Some of those applications include: pulp and paper, refineries, chemical plants, chemical dosing systems, waste water treatment, marinas, desalination facilities, aquariums, theme parks and underground vaults.
 Fiberstrut can be used in demanding environments where steel strut systems have traditionally failed.
 Fiberstrut is an alternative to Unistrut where corrosive fumes or atmospheres are present.

-Download the Fiberstrut catalogue for a complete listing of all parts
+Download the Fiberstrut catalogue for a complete parts listing.

 For a quotation, please contact us.